 The 10 Best Glass Storage Containers

 This wiki has been updated 39 times since it was first published in April of 2015.
 Plastic food storage solutions are a popular choice for many busy households, but they can be difficult to clean, become discolored easily, and may warp or melt if they get too hot.
 These sturdy glass containers are a better alternative, as they’re resistant to odors and stains, are made without any harmful chemicals, and are often safe for the dishwasher, freezer, microwave, and oven.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes